AdaCore/spark2014/docs/lrm/source/packages.rst

    * any variables declared immediately in the private part or body of P; and

-   * the visible state of any packages declared immediately within the private part or body of P.
+   * the state declared in the visible part of any packages declared immediately within the private part or body of P.

 .. _external_state: